bitovi/academy/src/react/10-context-hooks.md

 ## Exercise

-Let's use our context hook knowledge to make our Tic-Tac-Toe use a style theme!
+Let’s use our context hook knowledge to make our Tic-Tac-Toe use a style theme!

 ### The problem

-✏️ Let's add in the ability to use a style theme for our app.
+✏️ Let’s add in the ability to use a style theme for our app.

 - `Game` Component
   - Create a new piece of state called `theme`, which will store the current theme used by the app (`themes.light` by default).